 Avoid using any print option in the browser's menus, since those will not resize maps and plots.
 Instead use the menu or buttons within the Vision 42 app.
 The Ctrl + P or ⌘P key combinations should also work as expected.

-This link allows you to enter a new ticket in our software management system.
+This link allows you to create a ticket, directly in our software management system.
 Most fields will be filled in automatically.
 Please enter a one-line summary and a detailed description of the problem.
-Among others, submission covers:

 - Code defects

 - Feature requests